TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.2.
 Implement a new page with React

-Make up some simple idea that you would like implement, and add a new empty page for it.
+Make up some simple idea that you would like to implement, and add a new empty page for it.
 If you don't come up with any idea yourself, just reimplement the posts page that lets you add new posts, but replace posts with articles.
 Don't worry about API or database for now.
 Just implement a dummy user interface that works, but doesn't actually store data permanently anywhere.

 If you are not yet familiar with [React](https://reactjs.org/), you should implement the UI state management using only functionality that React provides out-of-the-box.
-[Appendix A](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/tutorial/a-technology-tutorials.md) provides some React tutorials and other resources that might be very useful while learning React, HTML and CSS.
-If you already know React, you may choose additional libraries like [Redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) for managing state and side effects.
+[Appendix A](a-technology-tutorials.md) provides some React tutorials and other resources that might be very useful while learning React, HTML and CSS.
+If you already know React, you may choose to use additional libraries like [Redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) for managing state and side effects.

 The application is built automatically in the background when you make changes.
 If build fails for some reason, you should see errors on your command line console.
 You should also install eslint and prettier plugins to your code editor.
+This way you see linting errors directly in your editor, and code will be formatted automatically according to predefined rules.

 You can debug the implementation with your web browser.
-[Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is a set of web developer tools built directly into the Google Chrome browser, but other browsers include similar tools also.
-These tools let you examine generated HTML, change CSS styles directly in browser, and debug code execution by setting breakpoints and executing code line by line.
-Note that you can find source code of your UI implementation under the webpack folder: Chrome DevTools -> Sources tab -> `webpack://` -> `.` -> `src`.
-See [appendix A](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/tutorial/a-technology-tutorials.md) for some additional browser extensions that might also be useful.
+[Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is a set of web developer tools built directly into the Google Chrome browser.
+Other web browsers include similar tools also.
+These tools let you examine generated HTML, change CSS styles directly in browser, and debug implementation by setting breakpoints and executing code line by line in browser.
+Note that you can find source code of your UI implementation under the webpack folder: **Chrome DevTools** -> **Sources tab** -> **webpack://** -> **.** -> **src**.
+See [appendix A](a-technology-tutorials.md#react) for some additional browser extensions that might also be useful.

 ### 2.3.
 Commit and push changes to git